How To Change Careers When You Don’t Know What To Do!

 These factors get mashed together, and out comes a list of “best potential careers” for you to sift through and choose for further research.

 Unfortunately, psychometric assessment tests cannot tell you which single job is “THE BEST ONE.”
 Remember, you may be suited for several different careers.
-It’s up to you to figure out from the list which, if any, is the best match for you.
+It’s up to you to determine which, if any, is the best match for you.

-There are so many tests to choose from, but here are two to get you started.
+There are many tests to choose from, but here are two to get you started.

 My Pick